Lochinvar, New South Wales: History

 The town was very important for the History of agriculture in the area.
 It is one of the oldest towns in the Hunter Region.

 The Windermere homestead (built around 1821-1823) by the Winder family (“Tom” i.e. Thomas White Melville Winder).
 It is the oldest homestead in the Hunter Region and likely built up by convicts and emancipated previously convict workers.
-See Windermere House, NSW.

 The Lochinvar house was built in 1841 and is also recognised as an important historic building in the area.
 It was operating as a guest house (bed and breakfast as at April 2024.
 There is some information about convicts that are connected with this house and other historic houses in the area.

 Temperature and weather records were kept from early times.
 Some weather history is still available (see references for history between 1843 and 1870, also between 1864 and 1870.

 Soil

 According to Maitland Council development study pg.21 the soil on the slopes includes topsoil with clay underneath.